HomeCatsSharing Love With Pets – Explore How To Show Your Pet Love…Dogs, Cats, Rabbits, Birds…

-Sharing love with our pets can sometimes be a tricky proposition.
+Sharing love with our pets can sometimes hard to navigate when you don’t know the best way to do it.
 While some breeds love snuggles, others would prefer a distant romance.
 Understanding not only the way different animals show and receive love is pretty important and then taking into consideration your pet’s personality.
 We wanted to explore love from the perspective of different pets.

 The information gathered for this article, the ideas shared and the tips noted are the sole opinion of the Wild Love Tails Team.
 We know there are animal specialists who know the science behind pet love and we do not claim to have the scientific answers, but we do hope to inspire you to think about the way we show our pets love and what we can expect in return.

 The following article contains affiliate links to books that you may enjoy listening to or reading on the subject of pet love.
 If you choose to download or make a purchase, a small percentage of the sale may come back to the Wild Love Tails team at no additional cost to you.
 We appreciate your support and hope in return we have helped to find answers to some of your pet questions.

 Dogs show love in different ways from licking to nuzzling and from making eye contact to bringing you their favorite toy.
 Each breed handles their affection a bit differently and is often dependent on their demeanor.
 While a few dog breeds are standoffish, most dogs are able and very willing to show their affection.
 Parade.com shares their top 15 picks for most affectionate dog breeds in their article 15 Most Affectionate Dog Breeds to Give You Emotional Support (and Puppy Cuddles).
 If affection is at the top of your list when finding the right dog breed for you and your family, doing the research is so important.
 You want to not only choose a breed for their snuggling ability, but keep in mind their size and who they will be cuddling.